Flattened image of a blue globe on vertical on glass with illuminated transit lines.

 While several common mistakes can cause issues with a shipment, one of the most common and easiest to avoid is being vague or unspecific with the shipment details.

-Not specifying where the place of risk will transfer, or putting vague or a wrongly named place after the three-letter Incoterm could lead to misdirected shipments and/or extra expenses for both the buyer and the seller.
+Not specifying where the place of risk will transfer or putting a vague or wrongly named place after the three-letter Incoterm could lead to misdirected shipments and/or extra expenses for both the buyer and the seller.

 Incoterms for purchasing or selling goods that will be transported globally